nuxt-community/legacy-modules/modules/sitemap/README.md

 ---| users/
 -----| _id.vue
 ```

-Only the route `/` will be added to sitemap by the module.

 If you want the module to add routes with dynamic params, you need to set an array of dynamic routes.